-- 1. From Start, select All apps then Acer.
-Select Acer Recovery Management in the list of Acer apps. - 2.
+- 1. From Start, type 'Recovery' in the Cortana search box and then click Acer Recovery Management in the list of apps. - 2.
 Select the Restore tab and click Get started to Choose an option.

 3. Select Keep my files to refresh your PC and reinstall your operating system without removing your personal files.
-Click Next to continue.

-4. Resetting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
+- 4. If you have apps installed on your PC, they will be removed.
+Click Next to continue. - 5.
+Reseting the PC will reinstall Windows, change settings back to their factory defaults and remove all preinstalled apps and programs without removing your personal files.
 Click Reset to continue.

-- 5. You will be shown the reset progress on the screen.
-The screen will turn off during the reset process. - 6.
+- 6. You will be shown the reset progress on the screen.
+The screen will turn off during the reset process. - 7.
 The screen will turn back on when it is installing Windows.
-Your PC will restart several times during the reset process. - 7.
-Follow the process until it completes. - 8.
-When your PC has completed the reset process, Windows will have been reset back to its factory default settings without removing your personal files.
+Your PC will restart several times during the reset process. - 8.
+Follow the process until it completes. - When your PC has completed the reset process, Windows will have been reset back to its factory default settings without removing your personal files.